 Dr. Charles Pucevich of the Arthritis Clinic in Pennsylvania said that he “successfully prescribes Xeljanz for RA patients or those with psoriatic arthritis,” but noted that it isn't yet approved to treat juvenile rheumatoid arthritis.

 From a scientific standpoint, the drug seems to have good potential for success.
-A 2013 analysis of clinical studies showed that Xeljanz was more effective than a placebo and also more effective than the competing drug adalimumab (Humira).
+A of clinical studies showed that Xeljanz was more effective than a placebo and also more effective than the competing drug adalimumab (Humira).

 In a strange, unrelated success story, researchers at Yale University have been able to use Xeljanz to cure a man with a rare disorder that caused him to lose all of his hair.